JPMorgan shareholders vote disapproval of CEO Dimon's special payout - NewsBreak

 JPMorgan shareholders vote disapproval of CEO Dimon's special payout

-NEW YORK (Reuters) -In an unusual rebuke for Jamie Dimon, CEO of JPMorgan Chase & Co, shareholders on Tuesday clearly disapproved of the special $52.6 million stock option award directors gave him last year to stay on the job for at least five more years.
+NEW YORK, May 17 (Reuters) - In an unusual rebuke for Jamie Dimon, CEO of JPMorgan Chase & Co (JPM.N), shareholders on Tuesday clearly disapproved of the special $52.6 million stock option award directors gave him last year to stay on the job for at least five more years.

 In an advisory say-on-pay referendum, only 31% of votes cast endorsed JPMorgan executive payments for 2021, according to a preliminary count announced at the company's annual meeting.